aquilesC/aquiles.me/content/essays/there is more to data than what meets the eye.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

+Although social networks can be analyzed from different perspectives, I want to focus on the issue of data collection itself.
+In this area is not only the super big players involved, but a myriad of small and medium data aggregators distributed around the world.
+Personal data became a source of revenue and entire business models are created around it.
+It started as loyalty cards in which we could store rewards, and it morphed into the money that allows us to enjoy some free games on our phones.

-The issue with data collection is not necessarily the data itself, which may be innocent: what browser I use, what fonts I have installed, when did I click on a newsletter article, but what questions can be answered with that data.
+The biggest problem when analyzing the situations is that data itself may be completely innocent: what browser we use, what fonts we have installed on the computer, when did we click on a newsletter article.
+Every single piece of information, in itself, does not mean anything.

 That is why, the most important thing is to understand [[what is a machine learning algorithm]] and roughly how it works.
 Maybe there is a correlation between the seemingly *innocent* data and my sexual orientation, or political views.

 From an algorithm perspective, it does not matter whether I explicitly state my political position.
 The correlation can be found using other's people data and extrapolated to the *innocent* information that was collected from me The two examples of sexual orientation and political inclination are already a problem in today's world.
 There are countries in which homosexuality can be punished or is highly un-approved by society.
 In some places political dissent is forbidden.